Happy Head vs. Hims

 Photo by Innerbody Research

-While Hims has stuck to traditional oral hair loss treatments for most of its existence, its recent expansion into oral minoxidil and combination treatments — and the pricing of those treatments — make it a better choice for most people than Happy Head.
+While Hims has stuck to traditional oral hair loss treatments for most of its existence, its recent expansion into oral minoxidil and combination treatments — and the pricing of those treatments — make it a better choice for many people than Happy Head.
 This is doubly true when you realize the breadth of ED treatments Hims offers, which can be useful for the rare cases in which a hair loss medication has sexual side effects.

 Lowest possible monthly costHighest possible monthly costDosing options